rjcalow/roji.py/README.md

 Roji.py is a WIP static site generator project aiming for simplicity and the digital garden format 🌱.

 ## Why?
 Most static site generators concentrate on the blog format.
-Frustrated, I made my own so that I could transform academic and personal notes into a simple website.
+Frustrated, I made my own, inspired by this [article](https://medium.com/swlh/a-static-site-generator-in-python-part-2-d7071da25904), so that I could transform academic and personal notes into a simple website.

 ## Installing
 Clone the repo and install requirements.